bsamek/evergreen-wiki/Commit-Queue.md

 > My project's branch is protected and only signed commits can be merged.
 Can I use the commit queue?

 Yes.
 As long as all the commits in the PR are signed GitHub will do the right thing.

+> What will the commit message be with the squash merge strategy?

+The commit message is the title of the PR with the PR number appended to the end.